AQA-TTRL: Self-Adaptation in Audio Question Answering with Test-Time Reinforcement Learning: Method

-However, a naive implementation of pseudo-label guided learning faces two critical challenges.
-First, the self-generated pseudo-labels are inherently noisy, and learning from them directly is not desired.
-Second, the learning signal can vanish if the model's policy converges on a single answer within a limited sampling group, \textit{i.e.}, advantage collapse.
-To solve these, we introduce two corresponding innovations to enable training that is both noise-robust and effective: (1) Confidence-Weighted Advantage (Sec.~\ref{ssec:confidence}), which approximates label quality through estimated confidence scores and adjusts the training signal accordingly, thereby enhancing robustness to label noise; and (2) Multiple-Attempt Sampling (Sec.~\ref{ssec:MAS}), which prevents training signal vanishing under uniform rewards within a group by generating multiple response groups, thereby mitigating the risk of uniform rewards.
+However, label-free test-time adaptation with pseudo-labels faces two challenges.
+First, the self-generated pseudo-labels are inherently noisy, and learning from them directly is not desirable.
+Second, high-confidence samples tend to produce identical rollouts, making rewards constant within a group and causing the normalized advantage to vanish (advantage collapse).
+To address these challenges, we introduce two coordinated mechanisms that jointly restore stable and reliable learning dynamics: (1) Confidence-weighted advantage (Sec.~\ref{ssec:confidence}), which re-scales normalized gradients according to pseudo-label reliability, aligning update magnitude with signal quality; and (2) Multiple-attempt sampling (Sec.~\ref{ssec:MAS}), which detects rollout collapse and sequentially selects the first non-identical group, thereby mitigating advantage collapse.

-\subsection{Confidence-Weighted Advantage}

-In the confidence-weighted advantage, we use the estimated confidence of the pseudo-label to evaluate the quality.
-Since LALMs output the answers directly in text form, the confidence scores cannot be obtained explicitly.
-Instead, we estimate it via the consistency with the majority-voting results:

-Accordingly, to incorporate label reliability into model update, we formulate the Confidence-Weighted Advantage as follows: Given the uncertain relationship between confidence and label quality, we explore multiple candidate functions $f$---exponential, square root and linear---for robustness across benchmarks.
-The comparative performance is demonstrated in the ablation experiment.

-We build on the observation that higher prediction confidence is generally associated with higher accuracy.
-As we adopt the majority-voted answers as the training labels, labels with higher confidence are more likely to align with the ground truth label.
-When the model answers a question with low confidence, the label is still valuable, but the model update should be more conservative.

-\subsection{Multiple-Attempt Sampling}
+\subsection{Confidence-weighted advantage}

+LALMs output answers in text without explicit confidence scores.
+We estimate pseudo-label confidence via majority-vote consistency, $Conf = \frac{1}{M}\sum_{m=1}^M \mathbf{1}\{y_m=\hat y\}$, and use it to weight the normalized advantage:

+We use $f(Conf)=\exp(Conf)$ in all experiments; linear and square-root were also tested, with the exponential variant performing best overall.
+We build on the observation that higher prediction confidence is generally associated with higher label reliability.
+We therefore use confidence for relative reweighting: higher-confidence pseudo-labels receive larger weights than lower ones.
+Moreover, the exponential mapping yields a bounded weight range ($[1,\mathrm{e}]$), which preserves the difference across confidence levels while limiting over amplification from potentially miscalibrated high-confidence pseudo-labels.

+\subsection{Multiple-attempt sampling}